sem CLI Reference#

 sem connect help

-In that case, help
+In this case, help

 will generate information about the use of the